Stanford Criminal Justice Center (SCJC)

 Professor Petersilia's Fall 2012 Advanced Criminal Law & Public Policy Practicum produced two new papers on the lifer parole process:

-Rebutting the Presumption: An Empirical Analysis of Parole Deferrals under Marsy's Law by David Friedman and Jackie Robinson (forthcoming Stanford Law Review, Volume 66)
+Rebutting the Presumption: An Empirical Analysis of Parole Deferrals under Marsy's Law by David Friedman and Jackie Robinson.
+(By permission of the Board of Trustees of the Leland Stanford Junior University, from the Stanford Law Review Online at 66 STAN.
+L. REV. 173 (2014).
+For information visit http://stanfordlawreview.org.)

 Project ReMade – Promoting Entrepreneurship among Formerly Incarcerated People: We sponsor a pro bono project that seeks to promote the reentry of formerly incarcerated people through the fostering of entrepreneurship skills and training.
 Stanford Law School students teach a 12-week course to Project ReMADE participants covering a range of relevant business topics.
 In addition, each participant is paired with a mentor team comprised of Stanford Law School and Graduate School of Business students and community business executives to help them develop their individualized business plans.
 To learn more about this initiative, see www.projectremade.org

 San Quentin Prison Workshop: The SCJC coordinates a 15-week academic workshop in winter/spring for Stanford University graduate students and Prison University Project students at San Quentin prison.
 The theme of the 2014 course is "Carceral State: Interdisciplinary Perspectives and Current Controversies."

 Parallel Justice: We have launched a new pro bono project that provides education and application assistance for available state compensation benefits to crime victims in East Palo Alto.
 In addition, we are developing a community resource bank of donated goods and services to benefit crime victims.